 12 ways to boost your breathing for birth

-Knowing how to use your breathing for birth is an essential skill to work with contractions, to stay calm and to manage any panic.
+Knowing how to use your breathing for birth is an essential skill to work with contractions, to stay calm and to manage panic.

 Relax & Breathe is simple and effective to use – the key to it is to understand how it helps and to practice to make it work for you.